What is a ground lease?

 A ground lease offers several distinct advantages for both tenants and landlords.
 However, it also has some downsides.
 Here is a quick summary of the pros and cons of a ground lease:

-Pros for tenants
+Pros of ground leases for tenants

 Building in a prime location: Often, the best locations are owned by landowners unwilling or unable to sell their land.
 A family trust may not want to part with ownership of a prime location.
 Similarly, a church or other religious institution may not be permitted to sell land received as a gift.
 A ground lease may be the only way for a commercial real estate developer or a business organization to build on this property.